Why is Play Important

 It is important to remember playtime helps baby to continuously master and reinforce concepts that become important milestones.

-What Do Kids Learn Through Play?
+What Do Kids Learn From It?

 - Learning to exercise problem solving skills